UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 ##### Jobstats

 You can use the `jobstats` module to check utilisation of running and completed jobs.
-It will show max CPU, max CPU Ram, average GPU, and max GPU Ram utilisation over the elapsed runtime of the job.
+It will show **max** CPU, **max** CPU Ram, **average** GPU, and **max** GPU Ram utilisation over the elapsed runtime of the job.
 Jobstats provides a direct link in the comments to a graphical dashboard in onBunya to show resource utilistaion for whole runtime interval.
 Jobstats works on running and finihsed jobs.

+Please note that for MPI jobs a max CPU utilisation of 50% means an effective 100% utilisation (if `ntasks` have been requested with `--ntasks-per-core=1`) as MPI jobs need to run on core and not cpus (threads).
+For MPI jobs only as CPU RAM has been requested as `--mem-per-cpu` with `--ntasks-per-core=1` the allocated RAM will be double of what has been requested.

 ```
 module load jobstats